Computer Science (CSCI)

 Credits: 3 (3-0-0)

-This course will examine methods manage software projects, introduce the major software management processes.
-Major subjects will also include to learn the principles of effort estimation, human resource management, risk management, and resource allocation.
-Students will master essential techniques to develop software project management contracts and to manage the quality of the developed software.
+This course will examine methods to manage software projects and introduce several software management processes.
+Major subjects will include: principles of effort estimation, human resource management, risk management and resource allocation.
+Other subjects will include: essential techniques to develop software project management activities and managing the quality of the developed software.

 Restrictions: Enrollment is limited to Graduate level students.